My Tokyo Guide

 The tower is surrounded by notable temples and parks, and is neighbored by Roppongi, Shiodome, Toranomon, and Shinagawa, all worthwhile destinations in their own right.
 Spend a morning or afternoon venturing to the tower and exploring the surrounding attractions.

-From Tokyo Station: take the JR Keihin Tohoku Line approximately 10 minutes to Hamamatsucho Station.
+From Tokyo Station: Take the JR Keihin Tohoku Line approximately 10 minutes to Hamamatsucho Station.

 Soaring above the city, Tokyo Tower is the second tallest structure in Japan after the 2012 completion of Tokyo Skytree tower.
-With a design based on Paris’ ubiquitous Eiffel Tower, Tokyo’s version stands 13-meters taller than its more famous rival.
+With a design based on Paris’ iconic Eiffel Tower, Tokyo’s version stands 13-meters taller than its more famous rival.